 - Urban design features that include sustainable solutions and can accommodate both historical and contemporary design

-Two UODs have been established to date: Main Gate and Grant Road.
-A third is in progress on the Santa Cruz River and I-10, near Prince and Grant.
+Three UODs have been established to date: Main Gate, Grant Road and the Sunshine Mile.
+A fourth is in progress on the Santa Cruz River and I-10, near Prince and Grant.

 Grant Road – adopted 2018